-The difference between a good and great bash?
+The difference between a good and a great bash?
 Entertainment.
-Turn up the tunes and start a limbo contest.
-Planning an adults-only party?
-Bust out red plastic cups for beer pong.
-A bonfire will keep the gathering going well after the sun goes down.
+Turn up the tunes and start a limbo contest, or start a bonfire, which will keep the gathering going well after the sun goes down.
 Plus, it’s essential for making ooey-gooey s’mores.
 Just keep in mind you may need to obtain a permit.

-Not all guests want to spend the days in the sun.
+Not all guests want to spend the day in the sun.
 And if you don’t have any shade, there’s a chance they might leave.
 Prevent that by setting up some colorful umbrellas.
 Similarly, don’t forget to pack SPF.
 Bug repellent isn’t a bad idea either.
 Pack enough for the group.
 We promise, your pals will thank you.
 Some other activities to try include: